-49. Hunter & Jumper in Hand
+48. Hunter & Jumper in Hand

+A. General

-- A. General - 1.
-Age-Miniature horses must be three years old or older. - 2.
-Tack-Miniature horses are to be shown in halter or bridle with appropriate lead.
-Chain on lead permitted under chin of miniature horse. - Hunters and Jumpers may show with braided manes and tails in the manner of their larger counterparts. - 4.
-Exhibitors are not permitted to go over jumps. - 5.
-Whips may not be carried. - 6.
-A practice jump of similar construction to the jumps on course must be provided in the warmup area at least 5 minutes prior to the first over fences class, and must remain in the warm up area for the duration of all over fences classes (It may not be removed and used as a jump on the course). - B. Equipment
+- Age-Miniature horses must be three years old or older. - Tack-Miniature horses are to be shown in halter or bridle with appropriate lead.
+Chain on lead permitted under chin of miniature horse.
+Chain over the nose or in the mouth will be eliminated.
+Front leg wraps/boots permitted. - Hunters and Jumpers may show with braided manes and tails in the manner of their larger counterparts. - Exhibitors are not permitted to go over jumps. - Whips may not be carried. - A practice jump of similar construction to the jumps on course must be provided in the warmup area at least 5 minutes prior to the first over fences class, and must remain in the warm up area for the duration of all over fences classes (It may not be removed and used as a jump on the course). - A course is considered set once a horse has started the course.